WWE Heat: Broadcast

-Heat was still shown internationally to fulfill international programming commitments.
-When WWE went high definition in January 2008, Heat began using the same HD set as Raw, SmackDown, and ECW.
-After 10 years of programming and 513 episodes, the final episode of WWE Heat was uploaded to WWE.com on May 30, 2008.
-It was the most watched episode of Heat since it debuted on WWE.com.
-The show was replaced internationally with a new show featuring classic matches, called WWE Vintage Collection.

-Legacy

-At the 2019 Royal Rumble it was announced that WWE would be bringing back Halftime Heat featuring superstars from NXT during the Super Bowl LIII halftime show.

 Notable championship matches

 Though the majority of title changes would take place on Raw, SmackDown!, or pay-per-view events, the WWF Championship changed hands on a special Halftime Heat that aired during the half-time of Super Bowl XXXIII on January 31, 1999 when Mankind defeated The Rock in an empty arena match to win the title.
 This special episode received the highest rating of Sunday Night Heat with a rating of 6.6.

 Additionally, the Light Heavyweight Championship changed hands on Heat on three occasions.
 The first took place on the February 13, 2000 airing when Essa Rios (in his first appearance under that name and with the debuting Lita) defeated Gillberg.
 The second change saw Crash Holly defeat Dean Malenko on the March 18, 2001 episode.
 In the final change, the debuting Jerry Lynn defeated Crash Holly on a live edition before the Backlash pay-per-view on April 29, 2001.

-On the July 13, 2003, episode Triple H defended the World Heavyweight Championship on Sunday Night Heat against Maven.
-This was the first time that the title was ever defended on the show.